akka/akka/akka-docs/manual/getting-started-first-java.rst

 Yippee!
 It is working.

-If you have not defined an the ``AKKA_HOME`` environment variable then Akka can't find the ``akka.conf`` configuration file and will print out a ``Can’t load akka.conf`` warning.
+If you have not defined the ``AKKA_HOME`` environment variable then Akka can't find the ``akka.conf`` configuration file and will print out a ``Can’t load akka.conf`` warning.
 This is ok since it will then just use the defaults.

 Run it inside Maven
 -------------------